 Of course with some luck the value of your homes will increase and from time to time you will encounter an excellent, better then the average, deal that will expedite the entire process of paying off and will allow you to either purchase more or retire earlier – depending on your main goals.

 With flipping 2 properties a year, you can also make a very good living and even become rich.
 However in the end of the process, when you are older and cannot work as much as you used to, you own nothing that generates monthly income, and as discussed above, since you’ve been making ‘good money’ every working year, your expenses might have increased as well to accommodate your “level of income” not even mention the fact that your income taxes would potentially been a lot higher every time you “cashed out” your profits to buy that awesome BMW, or that fancy vacation.
-In addition your children observe and learn the quicker, higher stakes approach to life which in my opinion is riskier as they will also learn to spend more and potentially lose it all after you pass away and leave them on their own.
+In addition your children observe and learn that quicker, higher stakes approach to life which in my opinion is riskier as they will also learn to spend more and potentially lose it all after you pass away and leave them on their own.
 It’s giving them fish instead of teaching how to fish as the old saying goes.